 - The URL of any Shopify admin dashboard is your_store_name.myshopify.com/admin (You can bookmark this URL).

-Shopify will send you an email with your Shopify store URL, so be sure to bookmark this page for easy access.
+Shopify will send you an email with your Shopify store URL, so make sure to bookmark this page for easy and fast access.

-From there, Shopify would like to ask you a little more about whether you are selling a product and what your physical address is.
-You will be directed backend to your shop once you have entered your data.
+From there, Shopify would like to ask you a little more about whether you are selling a product and your physical address.
+Once you have entered all the Information, you will be redirected to the backend of your shop.

 We created this online store for dropshipping; That’s why we need some essential apps to import dropshipping products.
 We are going to add Oberlo App.

-- Go to Apps in the left side menu (As shown below image).
+- Click on Apps in the left side menu (As shown below image).

-- Then a new window will open with “Oberlo – Dropshipping App“.
-Click on the “Add app” button.
+- Then a new window will open with Search results.
+Click on “DSers ‑ AliExpress Dropshipping” App. then Click on the “Add app” button.

-- Again, you will be redirected to the Shopify store to install Oberlo App in your Shopify store.
+- Again, you will be redirected to the Shopify store to install DSers App in your Shopify store.
 Click on the “Install App” Button.

-- Then, You need to create an Oberlo Account.
-Creating an Oberlo account is mandatory to fulfil your orders from aliexpress.
-If you are using Oberlo the first time, then click on “Create new Oberlo account“.
+- Then, You need to create a DSers Account.
+Creating a Dsers account is mandatory to fulfill your orders from aliexpress.
+If you are using DSers for the first time, click “Create new account“.

-- Enter your Email and Password to create an account on Oberlo Dropshipping Platform/website.
+- Enter your Email and Password to create an account on DSers Dropshipping Platform/website.

-- Now your Oberlo account is created, and Your Shopify Store is connected with the oberlo App.
-You will see a confirmation message: Oberlo connected with (Your_Shopify_Store_Name) Store.
+- Now your Dsers account is created, and Your Shopify Store is connected with the Dsers App.
 And now, you can add dropshipping products in your Shopify store.

 - Now, we need to set up Automatic Pricing Rules.
 Oberlo provides a basic pricing setup (2x multiplier), which is not working on all aliexpress products.
 So we need to setup advanced Pricing Rules.